 - 390 Metaphysics and Natural Philosophy

 - 486 Philosophy of God

-The Philosophy Department at the University of St. Thomas partners with SJV to provide the 10 courses required by the United States Conference of Catholic Bishops.
+All Saint John Vianney Seminary students major in Philosophy.
+The Philosophy Department at the University of St. Thomas collaborates with SJV to provide the 10 courses required by the United States Conference of Catholic Bishops.
 SJV was one of the first college seminaries to provide the full complement of courses called for by the Program of Priestly Formation (5th Edition) in the best of the Thomistic and Aristotelian tradition.

 - Meet with the SJV Director of Academic Formation at least once each semester, or more as needed